MaxHalford/streaming-cdf-benchmark/README.md

 ## Methods

 - **Histogram**: Custom variant of [*A Streaming Parallel Decision Tree Algorithm*](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
 I implemented this myself.
+- **Gaussian**: Uses the CDF of a [Gaussian distribution](https://www.wikiwand.com/en/Normal_distribution) whose parameters `μ` and `σ` are updated online.
+This only works well in the special case where the data follows a normal distribution.
+Regardless, this method is still used in practice, for example in the online decision trees from [scikit-multiflow](https://github.com/scikit-multiflow/scikit-multiflow) as of version 0.4.1.
 - **KLL**: Implementation of [*Optimal Quantile Approximation in Streams*](https://arxiv.org/abs/1603.05346).
 I found an implementation [here](https://github.com/edoliberty/streaming-quantiles), to which I added a `cdf(x)` method.
 Furthermore I made the algorithm deterministic by adding a `seed` parameter.
 - **StreamHist**: Implementation of [*A Streaming Parallel Decision Tree Algorithm*](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
 I found an implementation [here](https://github.com/carsonfarmer/streamhist).
 - **t-digest**: Implementation of [*Computing Extremely Accurate Quantiles Using t-Digests*](https://arxiv.org/abs/1902.04023).
 I found an implementation [here](https://github.com/CamDavidsonPilon/tdigest).